TF-RMM/tf-rmm/docs/getting_started/build-options.rst

-   RMM_HTML_COV_REPORT		,ON | OFF		,ON			,"Enable HTML output report for coverage analysis" RMM_CBMC_VIEWER_OUTPUT	,ON | OFF		,OFF			,"Generate report of CBMC results using the tool cbmc-viewer" RMM_CBMC_SINGLE_TESTBENCH	,			,OFF			,"Run CBMC on a single testbench instead on all of them" RMM_V1_1			,ON | OFF		,OFF			,"Enable v1.1 features (experimental)" ATTEST_PLAT_TOKEN_SIZE	,			,0x1000			,"Maximum size in bytes expected for the Attestation platform token" PLAT_ARM_MAX_MEM_BANKS	,			,2			,"Maximum possible number of DRAM and COH/NCOH device memory banks allowed in Arm platform layer"
+   RMM_HTML_COV_REPORT		,ON | OFF		,ON			,"Enable HTML output report for coverage analysis" RMM_CBMC_VIEWER_OUTPUT	,ON | OFF		,OFF			,"Generate report of CBMC results using the tool cbmc-viewer" RMM_CBMC_SINGLE_TESTBENCH	,			,OFF			,"Run CBMC on a single testbench instead on all of them" RMM_MEM_SCRUB_METHOD 	,0 - 2			,0			,"Memory Scrub method selection when granule are returned to NS Host."
+   RMM_V1_1			,ON | OFF		,OFF			,"Enable v1.1 features (experimental)"
+   ATTEST_PLAT_TOKEN_SIZE	,			,0x1000			,"Maximum size in bytes expected for the Attestation platform token" PLAT_ARM_MAX_MEM_BANKS	,			,2			,"Maximum possible number of DRAM and COH/NCOH device memory banks allowed in Arm platform layer"